julien-arino/math-of-data-science/index.md

 ## MATH 2740 (Mathematics of Data Science)

+This GitHub repo contains material related to the University of Manitoba course MATH 2740, Mathematics of Data Science and reflects the organisation of the course when I ([Julien Arino](https://julien-arino.github.io/)) teach it.

+Here, you will find the publicly available information: code, slides and some general information.
+All other information (syllabus, assignments, marks) is available through UM Learn.

+### This GitHub repo

 On the [GitHub version](https://github.com/julien-arino/math-of-data-science/) of the page, you have access to all the files.
 You can also download the entire repository by clicking the buttons on the left.
 (You can also of course clone this repo, but you will need to do that from the GitHub version of the site.)

 Feel free to use the material in these slides or in the folders.
 If you find this useful, I will be happy to know.